algosup/2024-2025-project-3-quickest-path-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 #### Use Case 1: Compute the shortest path

 - **Primary Actor**: API User
 - **Description**: The user provides the ID of the starting and ending landmarks.
-The system calculates the quickest path and return the result in the user-selected format.
+The system calculates the quickest path and returns the result in the user-selected format.
 - **Preconditions**: The USA roads' dataset must be loaded and the local server must be running.
 - **Postconditions**: The system returns the quickest path between the two landmarks in **XML** or **JSON** format.
 - **Normal Flow**: